whalehub/awesome-stars/README.md

 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [felixrieseberg/windows95](https://github.com/felixrieseberg/windows95) - 💩🚀 Windows 95 in Electron.
 Runs on macOS, Linux, and Windows.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
+- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a developer in 2021
 - [microsoft/vscode](https://github.com/microsoft/vscode) - Visual Studio Code

 ## V